Drev917/Help-Desk-EDA/README.md

 ![ScreenShot](https://github.com/Drev917/Help-Desk-EDA/blob/main/Staffing%20Slides/Staffing%204.JPG)

-Our team decided to use the mean statistic for the data set as the best metric to evaluate the data.
-By using mean you can quickly calculate any day’s variance based on the sample size and staff accordingly.
-The mean also allowed us to create quick ‘Mean calls by day’ and ‘Mean calls by shift’ variables in R
+#### Our team decided to use the mean statistic for the data set as the best metric to evaluate the data.
+ -  By using mean you can quickly calculate any day’s variance based on the sample size and staff accordingly
+ -  The mean also allowed us to create quick ‘Mean calls by day’ and ‘Mean calls by shift’ variables in R

 ![ScreenShot](https://github.com/Drev917/Help-Desk-EDA/blob/main/Staffing%20Slides/Staffing%205.JPG)